Accurate Machine Learning Atmospheric Retrieval via a Neural Network Surrogate Model for Radiative Transfer: Methods

 \subsection{Retrieval}

-Following the setup of \citet{HarringtonEtal2020apjsBART1}, we perform a retrieval of the dayside atmosphere of HD 189733 b based on the measurements by the \textit{Hubble Space Telescope}\/ Near Infrared Camera MultiObject Spectrograph \citep{SwainEtal2009apjHD189733b}; \textit{Spitzer Space Telescope}\/ Infrared Spectrograph \citep[IRS][]{GrillmairEtal2008natHD189}; \textit{Spitzer}\/ InfraRed Array Camera (IRAC) channels 1 and 2 values of 0.1533 $\pm$ 0.0029\%\ and 0.1886 $\pm$ 0.0071\%\ (M. Line, priv. comm.); IRAC channel 3, IRS 16 {\micron} photometry, and Multiband Imaging Photometer for \textit{Spitzer}\/ \citep{CharbonneauEtal2008apjHD189733b}; and IRAC channel 4 \citep{AgolEtal2010apjHD189IRAC}.
+Following the setup of \citet{HarringtonEtal2020apjsBART1}, we perform a retrieval of the dayside atmosphere of HD 189733 b based on the measurements by the Hubble Space Telescope Near Infrared Camera MultiObject Spectrograph \citep{SwainEtal2009apjHD189733b}; Spitzer Space Telescope Infrared Spectrograph \citep[IRS][]{GrillmairEtal2008natHD189}; Spitzer InfraRed Array Camera (IRAC) channels 1 and 2 values of 0.1533 $\pm$ 0.0029\%\ and 0.1886 $\pm$ 0.0071\%\ (M. Line, priv. comm.); IRAC channel 3, IRS 16 {\micron} photometry, and Multiband Imaging Photometer for Spitzer \citep{CharbonneauEtal2008apjHD189733b}; and IRAC channel 4 \citep{AgolEtal2010apjHD189IRAC}.
 We use a K2 solar-abundance Kurucz stellar model for the host star's emission \citep{CastelliKurucz2003iausATLAS9GridModelAtmospheres}.
 Using the differential evolution Markov chain with snooker updating algorithm of \citet{Braak2008SnookerDEMC}, 2,500,000 iterations are spread across 10 parallel chains, with a burn-in of 50,000 iterations per chain.
 When retrieving, we fix the semimajor axis to 0.031 au and the planetary radius and gravity at 0.1 bar to 1.138 R$_J$ and 2187.762 cm s$^{-2}$, respectively.
-The remaining neural network input parameters are allowed to freely vary over the entire training space.
+The remaining neural-network input parameters are allowed to freely vary over the entire training space.

 We compute the Bhattacharyya coefficient \citep{Bhattacharyya1943bcmsDivergenceProbDistn, AherneEtal1998kybBhattacharyyaMetric} to compare the similarity of 1D marginalized posteriors, where a value of 0 indicates no overlap and a value of 1 indicates identical distributions.
-We choose this metric over others, such as the Kullback–Leibler divergence, because it is both intuitive to understand and defined for all distributions, even those that do not overlap.
+We choose this metric over others, such as the Kullback-–Leibler divergence, because it is both intuitive to understand and defined for all distributions, even those that do not overlap.

-For this investigation, we focus on a neural network as a faster replacement for an RT code for retrieval; we therefore only compare the results of BART and the neural network approximation.
+For this investigation, we focus on a neural network as a faster replacement for an RT code for retrieval; we therefore only compare the results of BART and the neural-network approximation.
 For a discussion of these results in the context of previous retrievals of HD 189733 b's dayside atmosphere, see \citet{HarringtonEtal2020apjsBART1}.